twaaaadahardeep/chat-go-gRPC/README.md

 **Note 2 - Multiple users can have same name.
 But chat room names need to be unique.**

-### Hope you enjoy this project :) Let me know of you learned something from this project.
+### Hope you enjoy this project :) Let me know if you learned something from this project.